ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/health-check-api.md

 #### Issues hierarchy {#issues-hierarchy}

-Issues can be arranged hierarchically with `id` and `reason` fields, which help to visualize how issues in a separate module affect the state of the system as a whole.
+Issues can be arranged hierarchically using the `id` and `reason` fields, which help visualize how issues in different modules affect the overall system state.
 All issues are arranged in a hierarchy where higher levels can depend on nested levels:

 ![cards_hierarchy](./_assets/hc_cards_hierarchy.png)

 Each issue has a nesting `level`.
-The higher the `level`, the deeper the issue is in the hierarchy.
-Issues with the same `type` always have the same `level`, and they can be represented as a hierarchy.
+The higher the `level`, the deeper the issue is within the hierarchy.
+Issues with the same `type` always have the same `level`, and they can be represented hierarchically.

 ![issues_hierarchy](./_assets/hc_types_hierarchy.png)

 #### Database check result {#selfcheck-result}

-The most general statuses of the database, which can have the following values:
+The most general status of the database.
+It can have the following values:

 | Value | Description |
 |:----|:----|